RitvikDayal/FTH-Task-MemberActivity/ReadMe.md

 The Member ID can be later changed to a regular expression if needed but for purpose of demonstration I have used default primary key for tables.

-I have never done documentation but learning is what I always prefer this task showed me that documentatin is a very import part.
+I have never done documentation but learning is what I always prefer this task showed me that documentatin is a very important part.

 ## Message For the Evaluator.
 -----------------------------------